 After a capital injection, the difference in substitutability creates an incentive to trade, even for countries with identical endowments that initially produce the same output bundle.
 The pattern of comparative advantage that arises can be determined from the comparative statics of the relative factor price ratio with respect to σ .
-However, as we illustrate in Appendix D, without normalizing the CES function this leads to a circularity.
-The impact of σ on the pattern of trade depends on the effective labor cost, i.e., whether w_i/r_i exceeds $(1 - \alpha_i)/\alpha_i$ or not, while α_i depends on σ itself.
+We need to work with the normalized CES function here because- as illustrated in Appendix D-without the normalization we would encounter a circularity: The impact of σ on the pattern of trade depends on the effective labor cost, i.e., whether w_i/r_i exceeds $(1 - \alpha_i)/\alpha_i$ or not, while α_i depends on σ itself.

-Hence, we need to work with the normalized CES function.
 Given the pattern of specialization in autarky, establishing the main result is straightforward.
 We have already shown that in response to capital deepening, the equilibrium $(L_i^a/M_i)^$ ratio is increasing in σ .
 As capital accumulates and labor becomes more scarce, the high- σ country becomes relatively abstract labor abundant (compared to the low- σ country).
 Higher substitutability dampens the necessary factor price change that is needed to absorb a shock to factor endowments.
 Capital deepening raises the relative wage in both countries, but less so in the high- σ country which adjusts more in quantities and less in prices.